What Is Berberine?

 | Anticoagulants (warfarin) | May enhance anticoagulant effects | Monitor INR; medical supervision |

-| Sedatives/CNS depressants | May enhance effects | Monitor for excessive sedation |
+| Sedatives/CNS depressants | Berberine may raise levels of CYP3A4-metabolized sedatives; may enhance effects | Monitor for excessive sedation; medical review |

 | Iron supplements | Reduced iron absorption | Take 2-4 hours apart |